 Batteries are the most used form of solar energy storage, but there are even other options to store electricity of your PV system.

-One of them is directing the electricity from your PV to water electrolyzers, which generate hydrogen gas.
+One of them is directing the electricity from your PV to water electrolysers, which generate hydrogen gas.
 Hydrogen is then stored and used as feedstock for fuel cells to generate electricity when needed.
 This is called R&D solution and is more suited for industrial applications.

 Another option is to store electricity in super capacitors, which can be later discharged to generate electricity when needed.
 This method is very expensive.